papagorgio23/AISports_Chatbot/data/nlu.md

 - do you think that I could get some picks or something?
 - Who should I bet on tonight?
 - when do you send out your picks?
+- I would like to know what games I should be betting this weekend

 ## intent:betting_history
 - What is your betting history?